 There is a small parking lot at the top of the mountain, and the trailhead is located just a short walk from the parking lot.

-Shelters Available Along the Pinhoti Trail
+Camping on the Pinhoti Trail

 There are some limited shelters on the Pinhoti Trail, with nine being on the Alabama side and one additional option on the Georgia side.